ryzh3n/ctfwriteups/HackTheBox/MetaTwo.md

 ```
 LFI achieved!
 From here we can see there's a user called `jnelson`.

-Next step is to figure out what file should I read to achieve RCE.
+Next step is to figure out what file should I read to gain control.

 Normally in WordPress sites, `wp-config.php` is the file that contains credentials of other services that the web server connects to.